John Leslie (TV presenter): Blue Peter

 On his last show he was set John's Final Challenge which involved abseiling down BBC Television Centre, completing a velcro and wheelbarrow obstacle course, then trampolining and conducting an orchestra in the studio.
 Leslie presented Blue Peter with Caron Keating, Yvette Fielding, Diane-Louise Jordan, Anthea Turner and Tim Vincent.

 Wheel of Fortune

-Leslie succeeded Bradley Walsh as the main presenter of the British version of Wheel of Fortune.
+Leslie succeeded Nicky Campbell as the main presenter of the British version of Wheel of Fortune.
 He was succeeded in 2001 by Paul Hendy.
 That year, he turned up on Lily Savage's Blankety Blank.

 This Morning

 From series 11 in 1999 Leslie, alongside Fern Britton, was a regular presenter of the Friday edition.
 When Richard Madeley and Judy Finnigan departed the show in 2001, they were replaced by Coleen Nolan and Twiggy, with Britton and Leslie remaining on Fridays.
 However, Nolan and Twiggy proved less popular with viewers, so Britton and Leslie took on the full job of presenting the show, bringing the ratings back up to around one million.
 In 2002, after allegations of sexual offences were made in the press against Leslie, he was dismissed from the programme and replaced by Phillip Schofield from Mondays to Thursdays and by Eamonn Holmes on Fridays (with Ruth Langsford).